gimesketvirtadieni/slimplexor/README.md

 INFO: set_dst_hw_params: destination periods=8
 ```

-That's it, SlimPlexor is setup as required.
+That's it, SlimPlexor setup is complete.
-Proceed to [SlimStreamer](https://github.com/gimesketvirtadieni/slimstreamer) for streaming audio being played by any application that outouts it to the default ALSA device ;)
+Proceed to [SlimStreamer](https://github.com/gimesketvirtadieni/slimstreamer) for streaming music being played by any application that outputs to the default ALSA device ;)